 3. You learn to respect each other’s boundaries

 In a new relationship, you both are still in the process of getting to know each other.
 Many a time you may overstep and cross your partner’s boundaries.
 What you may have thought to be a joke may have been an insult for your partner.
 You unintentionally hurt or offend your partner.
 When fights like these take place, you learn your partner’s boundaries and start respecting them.
 It is important to talk to your partner regarding their boundaries so that you don’t repeat the same mistake again.

 Related reading: 22 Tips to Survive the First Year of Marriage

 4. Your foundation gets stronger

 Your first fight is also the test of your foundation.
-Through your first fight you get to know how strong your relationship is.
+Through your first fight, you get to know how strong your relationship is.
 It is through such fights that you get to know your partner at a deeper and more emotional level.
-You both talk to each other emotionally and connect with each other through pain.
+You both talk to each other emotionally and connect with each other through the pain.
 The first fight makes you both emotionally stronger and you get to understand each other better.
 Your foundation gets stronger as you bond at an emotional level.

 5. You get to know each other

 The first few months of the relationship are about love and impressing your partner.
 You still don’t feel comfortable enough to reveal the “real you” in front of your partner.
 The first fight unveils the real you and you get to know whether your partner likes this version of you.
-During the first fight you get to understand so many things about your partner.
+During the first fight, you get to understand so many things about your partner.
 You learn the things that hurt your partner, how your partner feels about you and the relationship and also get to know what fears your partner has.
 This helps you to understand your partner’s feelings.